 - TBR Reader – an extension of the ClearImage reader with additional recognition, validation and formatting capabilities

-- TBR Code – a 3 digit number that identifies the TBR reader.
+- TBR Code – is a numeric value that identifies the TBR reader.
+The code are:

 - TBR Wizard - a tool to find an optimum TBR Code(s) for a specific image or set of images